-Credit risk is defined as the risk of loss if customers fail to fulfil their agreed obligations and the pledged collateral does not cover the resulting claims.
+Credit risk is defined as the risk that one party to a financial instrument will cause a financial loss for the other party by failing to fulfil their agreed obligations and the estimated value of pledged collateral does not cover existing claims.

-The Group's activities may involve risk at the time of settlement of transactions and trades.
+The Group's activities may give rise to risk at the time of settlement of transactions and trades.
 Settlement risk is the risk of loss due to the failure of an entity to honour its obligations to deliver cash, securities or other assets as contractually agreed.

-Credit risk is the greatest single risk faced by the Group and arises principally from loans and advances to customers and from investments in debt securities, but also from commitments, guarantees and documentary credits, counterparty credit risk in derivatives contracts and aforementioned settlement risk.
+Credit risk is the greatest single risk faced by the Group and arises principally from (i) loans and advances to customers; (ii) investments in debt securities; (iii) commitments, guarantees and documentary credits; (iv) counterparty credit risk in derivatives contracts; and (iv) the aforementioned settlement risk.